tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =
 * Better error handling and meaningful feedback when uploading a file that is too large.
+* Fix viewing tracks in admin in recent versions of WordPress

 = v1.8 =
 * Fix parsing of MapMyTracks points with negative coordinates.
 Thanks to